• Skip to primary navigation

 • If you don't have time you don't have to make the honey and mustard sauce.
 But if you do, it tips the flavor over the top!

-As with all my sheet pan dinners, this really could not be easier.
+This simple sheet pan dinner could not be easier.
 It's all about adding the ingredients as you go along to make sure they all cook for the right amount of time.

-Start by placing the sausages, butternut squash and thyme on a sheet pan.
+Start by placing the sausages, butternut squash and thyme, in a single layer, on a large sheet pan.
 Drizzle with olive oil, season and roast for 20 minutes at 400ºF/200ºC/Gas Mark 6, turning once.

 Next simply add the leeks and cherry tomatoes and return to the oven for another 20 minutes.